RobertObkircher/ctf-writeups/2022-tjctf-vacation/README.md

 ### pwn/vacation2

-The complete script in `vacation2/x.py` contains more comments and debug print statements.
+The original script in `vacation2/x.py` contains more comments and debug print statements.

 This helper function sends up to 64 bytes.
 It asserts that `fgets` will copy the full content into memory without modifications.